deekshitham15/Band-name-generator/README.md

 - **CSS** — Styling

 ---
-Made with ❤️ by Deekshitha M
+Made with ❤️ by Deekshitha M.
 Feel free to fork, contribute, or drop a ⭐ if you liked it!